 This week at the blog, we’re sharing a few of our favorite posts from Notice & Comment’s recent symposium on Networks, Platforms, and Utilities, a new casebook by Morgan Ricks, Ganesh Sitaraman, Shelley Welton, and Lev Menand.
 First up: the authors explain why it’s time to revive the field of “regulated industries” and to recover the idea that public interest demands a substantial measure of public control over society’s infrastructural resources.

-Seven friends of the blog offer their initial reactions to the FTC’s recent policy statement on unfair methods of competition.
+Eight friends of the blog offer their initial reactions to the FTC’s proposed rule to ban non-compete agreements.